Can I use Custom CSS?

 You can integrate custom CSS regardless of which paid plan you're on, with the exception of our "Essentials" plan.

-After building your Paytronix Order & Delivery menu, you can use custom CSS to change fonts, use a different color scheme or create a totally different layout.
-Many customers use custom CSS for the purpose of making their Paytronix Order & Delivery menu match the look and feel of the rest of their restaurant's website.
+After building your Paytronix Online Ordering menu, you can use custom CSS to change fonts, use a different color scheme or create a totally different layout.
+Many customers use custom CSS for the purpose of making their Paytronix Online Ordering menu match the look and feel of the rest of their restaurant's website.

 Okay, where do I go to input custom CSS?

 You know, it's funny you should ask that, because we were just about to tell you the answer to that very question.
-In your Paytronix Order & Delivery control panel, go to Publish --> Add to Your Site and you'll see a Customize Your Menu section about halfway down the page:
+In your Paytronix Online Ordering control panel, go to Publish --> Add to Your Site and you'll see a Customize Your Menu section about halfway down the page:

 In the Custom CSS text area, you have the option to either enter your customized CSS or provide a secure URL containing a custom CSS file.